Vietnam.vn - Nền tảng quảng bá Việt Nam

 This expanded system requires loans handled by the Japan Student Services Organization (JASSO) to be granted to foreign high school graduates who wish to pursue university studies.

 JASSO currently provides scholarships to foreign children, but only if their visa status is permanent, long-term, or special permanent.
-In May 2023, the ruling Liberal Democratic Party (LDP)'s Special Committee on Foreign Workers compiled recommendations, including a proposal to expand JASSO scholarships to foreign children still on dependent visas.
+In May 2023, the ruling Liberal Democratic Party (LDP)'s Special Committee on Foreign Workers compiled recommendations, including a proposal to extend JASSO scholarships to foreign children still on dependent visas.

 Currently, foreign students who have graduated from high school in Japan can switch to a long-term residence visa after graduating from high school if they have a job offer.
-In cases where they want to pursue higher education, they are forced to apply for a dependent visa and are not eligible for JASSO scholarships under the current system.
+If they want to pursue higher education, they are forced to apply for a dependent visa and are not eligible for JASSO scholarships under the current system.
 In such cases, students have no clear means of financial support.
 As a result, many foreign students in Japan give up on higher education.

 SOLUTION